marcusoftnet/scradd/ReadMe.md

 # ScrAdd - Script Adder

-Adds script to a package.json file from the terminal and in scripts.
+Adds script to a package.json file from the terminal or in scripts.

 I've often seen the need to programatically be able to add a script or two to a `package.json`, for example when writing instructions for a tutorial or lesson.
 With ScrAdd this is now just a `npx` command away.